 Virtualization offers many advantages, but a few disadvantages should be considered.
 I have been working with private clouds and public clouds like Azure for the last many years; based on my experience and research, this article outlines the disadvantages of virtualization.
 Although the disadvantages are minor compared to the advantages, they should be considered when using them in a production environment.

 This list is mainly going with server virtualization.
-Desktop virtualization in your physical computer or testing environment is not very critical since it doesn’t have high important servers.
-But, when it comes to server virtualization in production environment with high critical servers, then you must consider the disadvantages also.
+Desktop virtualization on your physical computer or testing environment is not critical since it has no critical servers or applications.
+But, regarding server virtualization in a production environment with highly critical servers, you must also consider the disadvantages.